News_

 Lisa Clack

-Lisa Clack is currently the Executive Manager Customer and Community Services at the Shire of East Pilbara which she joined after two decades of experience leading public policy development and community programs, in roles within both State and Local Government.
+Lisa Clack is currently the Director Corporate and Commercial Services at the Town of Cambridge.
+Previously she held the position of Executive Manager Customer and Community Services at the Shire of East Pilbara which she joined after two decades of experience leading public policy development and community programs, in roles within both State and Local Government.

 Lisa hopes the MBA will expose her to a wide breadth of business skills and thinking than what she might find closer to home.